mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>

 ---------------------------------------------------------------------------------------------------------------
-What Happens At Login Of The Very First Ever Created User ( the user account created during setup/install...) ?
+What Happens At Login Of The Very First Ever Created User <br> ( the user account created during setup/install...) ?
 ---------------------------------------------------------------------------------------------------------------
  <br>
 <br>